 Whenever I see a person on social media using images from vampire fiction, using fictitious names such as “Lestat,” “Akasha,” “Nosferatu,” “Damon,” “Ventrue,” “Toreador,” or “Malkavia,” or other red-flag behavior that suggests an inability to separate fantasy from reality, I make sure to keep my distance, promptly deleting and blocking when able to.
 Goths or, in my age group, emos or punks who fetishize the vampire, donning garish makeup and Hot Topic band shirts claiming to be immortal and, in extreme cases, partaking in dangerous and irresponsible blood-letting, are truly the bane of my generation’s existence—especially in a time where we fear our local community might not survive into the next twenty years due to the tremendous age gap that exists between the established citizens of Gotham Halo and the lost Sanguine generation of the new millennium, many of whom are solitary Vampyres, “ronins” of our Blood, interested only in the arcane arts and alienated by the “vampire club scene” that has all but usurped the importance of magickal practice.

 While I can’t really suggest what I’d like to see from BN so far as handling these nuisances, I do hope that they at least make an attempt at doing more than drawing up worthless ex-communication documents that do virtually nothing.
-Come on, Pighead, use that aggression you so love to flaunt on Facebook.
+Come on, Pighead, you goddamned dwarf, use that aggression you so love to flaunt on Facebook.

 At this point in time, I can only say what I said last time: sit back, watch, and see what happens.
 If the gods be so merciful, Blood Nations might come crashing down sooner rather than later, as an organization led by the absolute worst role models the vampire community could offer really has no legs to stand on.
 This sham of an organization is not our unity, it is not our solidarity, it is not our battlecry, and it has no place in the future of Vampyrekind.
 Their arrogant, shameful and destructive ways do not represent those of Us who are truly of the Blood of the Vampyric Current.